PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Online** - dropdown display, once validated, the Yes or No matching the input will be displayed.
 Once the Guest visitor is visiting the Prestashop Front-Office, and adding items to the Shopping Cart, the value then switches to Yes.
 By default, the indicator is in blank empty state.
 - **Shop** - filtering is not available, but the whole column is listed with the Shop names for each Shopping Cart, if there are several multistores configured.
 - **Search CTA button** - The search works either pressing the enter button or pressing this button.
 Once clicked, the filtering criteria is executed.
+- **Reset CTA button** - Once the search has been executed, the return page shows the Reset button.
+Clicking this button removes the filtering function from the table.

 ## The body of the Table UI